 Parks Canada is undertaking an assessment of its building, cottage, and sign regulations.
-All Parks Canada regulations concerning permitting for construction and renovation need to be updated to reflect current national codes (e.g. National Building, Plumbing, and Fire Codes) and to ensure consistency with municipal and provincial/territorial standards, where beneficial.
+Parks Canada regulations concerning permitting for construction and renovation need to be updated to reflect current construction codes (e.g., Building, Plumbing, and Fire Codes) and to be consistent with municipal and provincial/territorial standards, where beneficial.

 Parks Canada is undertaking this review to ensure that its regulations and polices reflect modern planning principles and that projects receive the highest standard of scrutiny throughout the planning permit process.
 The commitment to review Parks Canada’s current regulations related to planning permits is identified in the Agency’s Forward Regulatory Plan.
 In Let’s Talk Parks, Canada!
 Minister McKenna committed to undertake a review of development and land use management decision-making tools to ensure a consistent and transparent process for development decisions at Parks Canada places.
-By undertaking these consultations, the Agency is taking its first step towards meeting these commitments.
+By completing these consultations, the Agency has taken a concrete step towards meeting these commitments.

 What does Parks Canada hope to achieve?

-Parks Canada is seeking public input on how best to establish a single, modern, streamlined framework for permitting that provides a consistent, transparent and predictable review process of applications for construction and renovation projects.
-The maintenance or restoration of ecological integrity as the first priority in decision making, as set out in the Canada National Parks Act, will also be applied to new regulations.
+Parks Canada sought public input on how best to establish a single, modern, streamlined framework for permitting that provides a consistent, transparent and predictable review process of applications for construction and renovation projects.
+The new permit process will continue to reflect the principal of ecological integrity as a first priority in decision-making, as set out in the Canada National Parks Act.

-Parks Canada is consulting with Indigenous groups, stakeholders and the public to understand and identify key issues and improvements to be made to the current permit application processes.
+Parks Canada consulted Indigenous groups, stakeholders and the public to understand and identify key issues and improvements to be made to the current permit application processes.
 Public input will help to inform the creation of a new national planning permit process to ensure the continued protection and presentation of Parks Canada places.

 New regulations will be drafted to set out permitting requirements and required steps in the review of permit applications.
-Supporting land use policies (i.e.: architectural guidelines, local zoning, setbacks, etc.) will be revised as needed, once updated regulations have been established.
+Supporting land use policies (i.e., architectural guidelines, local zoning, setbacks, etc.) will be revised, once updated regulations have been established.